Working With CCSI

 We offer a limited number of unpaid and paid research and administrative internships for undergraduate and graduate students (including graduate students in law, business, international affairs, and environmental studies) during the fall, spring and summer.
 Interested applicants should submit a cover letter, CV, and writing sample ALL TOGETHER IN A SINGLE FILE, in that order.
 The cover letter should include a distinct list of which internships you are applying for (you may include as many as you’d like).
 Please submit materials to Nancy Siporin ([email protected]), unless otherwise specified.

-Application deadlines are as follows unless otherwise noted (although applications will be considered on a rolling basis):
+Application deadlines are as follows unless otherwise noted in the descriptions below (although applications will be considered on a rolling basis):

 • Fall semester: September 15